exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 * Network port numbers
 * Nameservers

 Different options can be configured in the EXAConf file.
-I will post articles about most of them.

 1)  A private network of the node